Automated X-ray inspection: Use of AXI in the Food Industry

 Foreign body detection, fill level control, and process control are the three main areas for the use of AXI in the food industry.
 Especially in packaged goods at the end of the filling and packaging line the use of X-ray scanners has become the norm, rather than the exception.
 It is often used in combination with other QA measures, especially inline check weighers.

 Most of it is limited to a good/ bad check, i.e. it produces rejects after the AXI station, but in some applications it is directly used for process control where the data from the AXI are fed to the process and can control other variables.
 An often cited example is the control of the thickness of cheese slices after an AXI determined the distribution and position of 'holes' inside the cheese block. (to ensure consistent total package weight).

 Recently, automated methods have been developed for X-ray inspection of food passing by on a conveyor belt.

 Use of AXI in electronics manufacturing

 The increasing usage of ICs (integrated circuits) with packages such as BGAs (ball grid array) where the connections are underneath the chip and not visible, means that ordinary optical inspection is impossible.
 Because the connections are underneath the chip package there is a greater need to ensure that the manufacturing process is able to accommodate these chips correctly.
 Additionally the chips that use BGA packages tend to be the larger ones with many connections.
 Therefore, it is essential that all the connections are made correctly.

+The process of X-ray inspection is to obtain the internal structure of the test object, and then observe the internal information of the test object without breaking the test object.

 AXI is often paired with the testing provided by boundary scan test, in-circuit test, and functional test.